tiendu/tiendu.github.io/src/content/blog/2026-04-09-podman-simple-vs-multistage.md

 It was already cache-aware, used only production dependencies, and ran as a non-root user.

-The multi-stage image was better here for one specific reason: the wheelhouse was needed to build the environment, but it was not needed to run the application.
+The multi-stage image created a cleaner runtime boundary for one specific reason: the wheelhouse was needed to build the environment, but it was not needed to run the application.

+That boundary was not free.
+In this benchmark, the one-stage image built faster: **91.7 seconds versus 127.2 seconds** from cold, and **58.7 seconds versus 72.6 seconds** after a source-only change.

-That reduced the final image from **363.6 MiB to 312.5 MiB** and the compressed archive from **147.6 MiB to 97.2 MiB**.
+In exchange, the multi-stage build reduced the final image from **363.6 MiB to 312.5 MiB** and the compressed archive from **147.6 MiB to 97.2 MiB**.

 So the rule is not: